 5. Join Groups and Forums

 Groups and forums are a widespread method of sharing on the Internet.
 Facebook alone is host to millions of these pages.
-In fact, Facebook Groups experienced more than 25 billion “likes” within the posts on the group platform in 2015.
+Facebook Groups experienced billions of likes within the posts on a group platform every year.

 Virtually anyone can start a group.
 But keeping it maintained with regular feedback takes a bit more effort.
 Keep your organization active on these outlets as it will boost the connection others have with your brand.